CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

 an actual DPP implementation, should it become possible to implement DPP using current smartphone operating systems in an unprivileged way.

-### The SmartPledge Attribute
+### The Smarkaklink Attribute

-The *smartpledge attribute* indicates that the device is capable of the protocol specified in this document.
+The *smarkaklink* attribute indicates that the device is capable of the protocol specified in this document.
 The contents of the smartpledge attribute contains part or all of an IRI which identifies the manufacturer of the device.